 What Is The Sales Contract?

-A sales contract is a legally binding agreement between two parties of contract namely the buyer and seller.
+Like most business contracts, a sales contract is a legally binding agreement between two parties of contract namely the buyer and seller.
 This contract is valid on the purchase of assets (goods or real estate property).
 It legally binds the buyer (purchaser) and the seller (vendor) to the terms of sales and the rights and duties to be performed by each party in a transaction.

 A sale contract should be signed by both parties involved in the contract to make it legally enforceable.